arnodelorme/wp15/usecase-2.4/README.md

 This requires the GitHub wp15 repository, [MATLAB](https://www.mathworks.com) with the [EEGLAB](https://sccn.ucsd.edu/eeglab) external toolbox.
 Once EEGLAB is installed, the [LIMO MEEG master version](https://github.com/LIMO-EEG-Toolbox/limo_tools/tree/master) plugin needs to be installed inside the EEGLAB plugin folder as shown below.

+There are also a number of additional EEGLAB plugins/dependencies (bids-matlab-tools, zapline-plus, bva-io, clean_rawdata, Firfilt, PICARD, ICLabel and Fieldtrip-lite).
+Some come by default with EEGLAB, but the code below ensures they are all there.

 ```console
 git clone https://github.com/SIESTA-eu/wp15.git
 cd wp15/usecase2.4